OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Yes.
-You\\'re responsible for making sure all family members or other users under your account understand and agree to this Policy.
+You're responsible for making sure all family members or other users under your account understand and agree to this Policy.
 Get everyone together and talk about it.
-Or, send it by e-mail to make sure they\\'re on board.
+Or, send it by e-mail to make sure they're on board.
 Hang it on the fridge.
 Up to you, just share it!

 ' + '4.
 When is information not covered by this Policy?